threefoldtech/js-sdk/docs/wiki/tutorials/add_funds_to_wallet_dashboard.md

 ## From the admin dashboard

-From your 3bot (local or deployed on the grid) you can go to wallet manager and create a new wallet (will be test if you are using identity against testnet) and it will add the trustlines and activate using friendbot
+From your threebot (local or deployed on the grid) you can go to wallet manager and create a new wallet (will be test if you are using identity against testnet) and it will add the trustlines and activate using friendbot
 ![admin walletmanager](../images/walletmanager.jpg)

 and after creating a new wallet it will be funded with 10000 XLM